 Now, let’s get back to that cute little baby…

-Some Bad Things That Provide Good Reason
+Some Exceptions That Do Provide Good Reason

 The Slicing Pie model always follows the logic of fairness within a moral context of most cultures.
 When bad things happen to good people, companies need to make the right actions to support them and their families.
+Resignation and termination events should be as clear as possible to avoid conflicts.
+Babies are super-cute, but so is a successful startup company!